I worked with many robots such as manipulators, ground and Aerail Vechicles. I aim to make these robots a little bit safer than today.

 recognition problem.
 Our system performs sequence-to-single

-matching by extracting depth-filtered keypoints using a stateof-the-art depth
+matching by extracting depth-filtered keypoints using a stateof-the-art

 estimation pipeline, constructing a keypoint